Rushford Court: As a student residence

 In 2014 planning permission was sought to remove the 1930s additions, returning the main building back to its original state and adapting it to house 82 student studio flats, and to create additional new-build blocks to house another 281 student flats.
 Planning was refused by Durham County Council, due to the effect of the new buildings on the city's conservation area and on local residents, but this decision was overturned and planning granted by the Planning Inspectorate in March 2016.

 Construction work began on the new scheme in May 2017 and was completed in August 2018.
 The 363-bedroom complex was sold prior to completion to Unite Students, who operate it as Rushford Court.

 Use by Durham University

-During 2019-20, the site was used by Durham University to house John Snow College while the college awaited completion of its new buildings on the Mount Oswald site.
+During 2019–20, the site was used by Durham University to house John Snow College following the college's move from Queen's Campus in Thornaby-on-Tees, while the college awaited completion of its new buildings on the Mount Oswald site.

-In January 2023, Durham University announced plans to work with the owners to provide the full facilities of a Durham University college on the site, accompanied by a planning proposal to construct an additional amenities building, set into existing terracing in front of the main historic building.
-Under these proposals, the site would provide a temporary home for Hild Bede College from summer 2024, while that college's Leazes Road site undergoes redevelopment.
-The site is then expected to become a new college for the university.
+In January 2023, Durham University announced plans to work with the owners to provide the full facilities of a Durham University college on the site, accompanied by a planning proposal to construct an additional amenities building, set into existing terracing in front of the main historic building, which was approved in April 2023.
+The site will provide a temporary home for Hild Bede College from summer 2024, while that college's site at Leazes Road, Gilesgate, undergoes redevelopment.
+After the college returns to its permanent site, the university expects to found a new college on the Rushford Court site.